AleemIqbal/ultimate-crawl-optimizer/readme.txt

 == Installation ==

 1. Log in to your WordPress admin panel and go to Plugins -> Add New
-2. Type **Crawl Optimization** in the search box and click on search button.
+2. Type **Ultimate Crawl Optimizer** in the search box and click on search button.
-3. Find Crawl Optimization plugin.
+3. Find Ultimate Crawl Optimizer plugin.
 4. Then click on Install Now after that activate the plugin.

 OR

-1. Download and save the **Crawl Optimization** plugin to your hard disk.
+1. Download and save the **Ultimate Crawl Optimizer** plugin to your hard disk.
 2. Login to your WordPress and go to the Add Plugins page.
 3. Click Upload Plugin button to upload the zip.
 4. Click Install Now to install and activate the plugin.